The review was done in November 2012 when the film was screened at the Mumbai International Film Festival.

 One of Shahid's cases is played out in great detail.
 The client has been rotting in jail for years because he lent his laptop to a friend and was picked up as a suspect in the Ghatkopar blast case.
 Shahid skilfully argues that there is no evidence to link the man to the conspiracy, that he's being persecuted for being a poor Muslim with no means to defend himself.
 This becomes a refrain as various terror activities in the city bring more and more such men to his doorstep and he rigorously builds cases for them.

-His own past too comes back to haunt him in the taunts of prosecution lawyers and this only serves to fuel his anger against the system even more, yet he refuses to let go of his dignity.
+His own past comes back to haunt him in the taunts of prosecution lawyers and this only serves to churn his anger against the system even more, yet he refuses to let go of his dignity.
 The courtroom scenes (and there are several of these) are particularly tense, the opposing lawyers cutting into each other's words, the judge struggling to keep the peace, the accused looking at the proceedings with helpless eyes.

 Shahid's story throws at us many unanswered questions about the nature of investigations into terror plots, the victimisation of the poor, the corruption and brutality of the system and the popular perception that ties terrorism to the poorest section of Muslims, while the masterminds of these conspiracies are never caught or punished.
 But it's an equally interesting character study, built around Yadav's emotionally charged but controlled performance as the idealistic young man who becomes a fearless champion of justice against all odds and ultimately pays for it with his life.